wombleton/gitlaw-nz/acts/E/Equal Pay Act 1972.md

     *   (f) knowingly gives any false or misleading answer to any question asked pursuant to the said paragraph (c).

-    (2) Every person who commits an offence against this Act is liable on summary conviction---
+    (2) Every person who commits an offence against this Act is liable on conviction---

     *   (a) in the case of an offence committed by any person (not being a body corporate), to a fine not exceeding $400:

     *   (b) in the case of an offence committed by a body corporate, to a fine not exceeding $1,000\.

+    Section 18(2): amended, on 1 July 2013, by [section 413][44] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 19 Regulations